Sportivo Barracas: Stadium

 In 1919 the club began works to build its own stadium, Estadio Sportivo Barracas on the land next to former Riachuelo F.C.
 The first official match played at Sportivo Barracas was the 1919 Tie Cup Final, when Boca Juniors beat Uruguayan team Nacional 2–0.
 Nevertheless, the stadium was officially inaugurated on July 14, 1920, a friendly game between Rosarian teams Newell's Old Boys and Tiro Federal, won by Newell's 1–0.
 The Argentina national team played its first game there on July 25, 1920, a Copa Newton match v Uruguay attended by 18,000 people.

 In the 1920s and 1930s the Sportivo Barracas stadium was one of the most important stadiums in Argentina.
 It held 30,000 spectators and was used as a venue for the South American Championship 1921 and South American Championship 1925.

 An important anecdotic fact related to the stadium took place on the match between Argentina and Uruguay, on October 2, 1924.
-In June of that year, Uruguay had attained the Olympic football crown at Paris, which at that moment was a kind of unofficial world title, since the World Cup was not be played until 1930.
+In June of that year, Uruguay had attained the Olympic football crown at Paris, which at that moment was a kind of unofficial world title, since the World Cup was not played until 1930.
 The rivalry between Argentina and Uruguay was already an important one, so the match generated much expectancy.
 After the Uruguayan title, two matches were to be played between Uruguay and Argentina.
 The first one was in Montevideo and finished 1–1.
 The second one in Buenos Aires was to be played on September 28, but there were so many people at the stadium that day that the field itself was occupied by supporters.
 The Uruguayans asked for the suspension of the match and a perimeter to separate people from players on the next encounter, which was finally played on October 2, 1924.

 That day, before playing the match, the Uruguayans celebrated their Olympic title by circumvallating the field, something described then as la vuelta de los olímpicos (the round of the Olympic ones), lately just vuelta olímpica (Olympic round).
 Argentina won that match 2–1 (Onzari 1–0 at 15’, Cea 1–1 at 29’, and Tarasconi 2–1 at 53’), but it was Onzari's goal which was to be remembered, because it was converted directly from a corner kick.
 The International Board had specifically modified the football rules on this point on June 14, 1924, allowing goals to be scored like that.
 Since then, a goal like Onzari's is referred as a Gol olímpico or Olympic goal in almost all Latin America, and even some parts of Europe.
 It is the first time that an Olympic goal is called that way, as well as its the debut of the expression vuelta olímpica in Latin America.
 Onzari was at that moment playing for Huracán.

 The field was also used in 1925 for the first boxing fight in open space of Luis Ángel Firpo.
 From 2003 to 2010 the club played its home games at the Estadio Municipal de Bolívar.